Gilgo Beach serial killings: Victims in separate case: Tanya Jackson ("Peaches"/"Jane Doe No. 3") and Tatiana Dykes ("Baby Doe")

-"Asian Doe"

-The body of a young Asian person who had died from blunt-force trauma was also discovered on April 4, 2011, at Gilgo Beach, very close to where the first four sets of remains had been discovered in December 2010.
-The victim was biologically male and was found wearing women's clothing, indicating that they may have been a trans woman.
-The victim was between 17 and 23 years of age, between 5 ft 3 in and 5 ft 9 in in height, missing four teeth, and may have had a musculoskeletal disorder which could affect gait.
-They were likely ethnically Han Chinese.
-The victim had been dead between five and 10 years.
-A male-presenting composite sketch of the victim was released by police in September 2011, and a female-presenting rendering was released in September 2024.
+Jackson had served in the Army from July 1993 to February 1995.
+She was estranged from her family and was never reported missing.
+On December 5, 2025, Andrew Dykes of Tampa, Florida was arrested for Jackson's murder and waiting for extradition.
+Dykes, a former United States Army anatomy instructor and Florida state police trooper, was the father of Tatiana Dykes and married to another woman at the time of his relationship with Jackson, having met while they were stationed at Fort Sam Houston.
+He was not charged in the killing of Tatiana, but investigators believe he was responsible for both deaths.
+Dykes was identified earlier following the identification of Jackson and Tatiana, but was not initially considered a suspect due to his cooperation with authorities.

 Police investigations

 Disappearance of Shannan Gilbert

-On May 1, 2010, Shannan Gilbert, who was 24 years old, was working as an escort at a client's residence in a gated community in Oak Beach on Jones Beach Island in Suffolk County.
-At 4:51am, Gilbert called 911 from the property of the client, Joseph Brewer, telling the dispatcher that there was someone "after her" and that "they" were trying to kill her, but did not give her location.
-She ran to a nearby property and was let in, but fled again when asked to wait for the police.
-She was last seen a short time later banging on the front door of a nearby residence and screaming for help before running off into the night.
+On May 1, 2010, Shannan Gilbert, a 24‑year‑old escort, was working at a client's residence in a gated community in Oak Beach on Jones Beach Island in Suffolk County.
+At 4:51 a.m., Gilbert called 911 from the property of the client, Joseph Brewer, telling the dispatcher that someone was "after her" and that "they" were trying to kill her, but did not provide her location.
+She ran to a nearby home and was let inside, but fled again when asked to wait for police.
+She was last seen shortly afterward, banging on the front door of another residence and screaming for help before running into the night.

-In December 2011, 19 months after her disappearance, Gilbert's remains were located in a marsh between Oak Beach and Ocean Parkway, about half a mile from where she had last been seen.
-The cause of her death is contested.
-In May 2012, the Suffolk County medical examiners ruled that Gilbert had accidentally drowned after entering the marsh.
-The official autopsy report states her cause of death as "undetermined."
-Gilbert's now-deceased mother, Mari Gilbert, advocated for the theory that her daughter had been murdered by a serial killer and blamed police inaction for the failure to identify her daughter's murderer.
+In December 2011, 19 months after her disappearance, Gilbert's remains were found in a marsh between Oak Beach and Ocean Parkway, about half a mile from where she had last been seen.
+The cause of her death remains disputed.
+In May 2012, Suffolk County medical examiners ruled that Gilbert had accidentally drowned after entering the marsh, though the official autopsy lists the cause of death as "undetermined."
+Gilbert's mother, Mari Gilbert—who has since died—publicly argued that her daughter had been murdered by a serial killer and criticized police for failing to identify a perpetrator.